Nishu2903/Smart-Hand-Sanitizer-/README.md

 ## Overview
 This project focuses on creating an automatic hand sanitizer dispenser using IoT, Arduino, an IR sensor, and a servo motor.
 The system is designed to provide a contactless and efficient solution for hand sanitization.
+The motivation behind embarking on this project lies in addressing the pressing need for advanced and hygienic solutions in the era of heightened health consciousness, particularly during the COVID-19 pandemic.
+As traditional methods of hand sanitization prove to be cumbersome and potentially less effective in public spaces, the integration of cutting-edge technologies such as IoT, Arduino, IR sensor, and servo motor presents an exciting opportunity to revolutionize this essential aspect of public health.
+The motivation is fueled by the desire to contribute to a safer and more convenient environment, enabling individuals to adhere to stringent hygiene practices effortlessly.

 ## Problem Statement
 In the wake of global health concerns, there is a need for touch-free solutions to promote hand hygiene.
 This project addresses the challenge of providing a convenient and automatic hand sanitization process.

-## Motivation
-The motivation behind this project is to contribute to public health by creating a system that reduces the risk of germ transmission through shared surfaces.
-The integration of IoT and automation enhances user experience and encourages regular hand sanitization.

 ## Proposed Solution
 The proposed solution involves the use of Arduino for control, an IR sensor for hand detection, and a servo motor for dispensing the sanitizer.
 IoT connectivity allows for remote monitoring and control.